SemyonDuB/My3DEngine/README.md

 * Qt5 5.14.2
 * Boost 1.72.0
 * assimp 5.0.1

-<br/>All of these dependencies are set by conan
+All of these dependencies are set by conan

 ### INSTALL:
 First of all go into the project and create build directory: